Abucheri/environment-variables-django/README.md

     SECRET_KEY = env("SECRET_KEY", default="unsafe-secret-key")

-__Don't forget to add the .env file to ypur .gitignore before pushing your project to your repository.
+__Don't forget to add the .env file to your .gitignore before pushing your project to your repository.
 This is for security purposes__